metageeky/recipes/cheddar-herb-biscuits.md

 * Other herbage I sometimes add: dried rosemary, thyme, parsley, sage, etc. I tend to avoid fresh herbs in these biscuits due to their moisture content.

 - You can replace up to 2/3 of the buttermilk with beer.
-I recommend a dark porter as it pairs well with the cheddar*
+I recommend a dark porter as it pairs well with the cheddar.